It’s Sunday, the week before Palm Sunday and today we are going to the Mount of Olives! I simply cannot wait!!!

 |A close up of the graves behind us in picture 1- all facing Jerusalem waiting for the Messiah|

 This mountain area, aptly got its name as it was covered in olive trees, both on and around.
 Olive trees were very important back then.
 I’m told not so much for eating olives as we do today.
-The oil as used for anointing, treatments for various wounds or illnesses, lamp oil and, of course, cooking.
+The oil is used for anointing, treatments for various wounds or illnesses, lamp oil, and, of course, cooking.

 In Lamentations 2:9, this was predicted”